Multi-Scale CUSUM Tests for Time Dependent Spherical Random Fields: Model

 \section{Model}

 In this section, we introduce our model of interest.
-In short, under the null we assume to be dealing with a collection of Gaussian time-dependent spherical random fields with a stationary (in time) but anisotropic (in space) mean function; we are going to probe alternatives that replace the stationary mean by introducing time-varying factors which may vary across the different multipole components.
+In short, under the null we assume to deal with a collection of time dependent spherical random fields with a stationary (in time) but anisotropic (in space) mean function; on the other hand, we are going to probe alternatives that replace the stationary mean by introducing time-varying factors which may vary across the different multipole components.
+Moreover, the test statistic will be defined on a fixed window of consecutive frequencies (the so-called \emph{multipoles} in the spherical setting), that is, on $\{\underline{\ell},\underline{\ell}+1,\dots,\overline{\ell}\}$, with $\underline{\ell}, \overline{\ell}$ being two fixed non-negative integer values such that $\underline{\ell}\le\overline{\ell}$ and we define